ReneeYe/Latent_Dirichlet_Allocation/README.md

 ### experiment_food_data.csv

 is the selected 1500 review data from the original dataset.

+### ml-20m(too large, not included in archive)

+is the file for datasets of logs of movie reviews from MovieLens

+### final_movie_2000.csv

+is the selected 2000 users from rating.csv in ml-20m file

+# document modelling
+### topic_model_plsi.ipyn

+uses gensim python library to train the text data with pLSA model, to generate topic items

 # topic number selecting and document classification
 ### Text_lda.py